-I have five tips to share with you that I have personally used with toddlers for over 10 years and I hope you find them helpful.
+I have five tips to share with you that I have personally used with toddlers for over 10 years as a preschool teacher’s aide and then as a speech therapist and I hope you find them helpful.

 Tip #1 Distract.